zhenkewu/CFRL/JOSS/paper.md

 non-additive counterfactual states reconstruction can make `CFRL` more versatile.
 We leave these extensions to future updates.

+# Acknowledgements

+Jianhan Zhang and Jitao Wang contributed equally to this work.

 <!-- # Acknowledgements

 This is the acknowledgements. -->